How Tier 2 cloud vendors banded together to cope with Spectre and Meltdown

 Much like the children’s book Swimmy by Leo Lionni, the companies realized by banding together they could behave like a much bigger fish.

 “Then suddenly he said, “I have it!”
-“We are going to swim all together like the biggest
+“We are going to swim all together like the biggest fish in the sea!”

 ~ Leo Lionni, Swimmy